tomcam/docex/docs/git-xcode-tools.md

 xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun
 ```

+## How to install XCode command line tools without the rest of XCode

 You can install XCode but it's a huge download.
 You can save about 80% of the disk space by installing the command line tools alone.
 Here's how.